NorthernTempest/wandering_bastion/docs/lore/event/calendar.md

 ### Months

 There are 12 months per year, three for each season.
 Each month is 30 days long.
 The months of the year, in order, are as follows.
-Entries in parentheses are not part of any month.
+Months are used only colloquially and usually when referring to what time of the season it is.
+Entries in parentheses are not part of any month and, notably, the months were named from the perspective of people living in the northern hemisphere.

 - (New Year's Day)
 - (a Leap Day if it's a leap year)
 - (Winter Solstice)
-- Dark-Frost
+- Dark-Frost.
+This month falls on the darkest and coldest days of the year.
-- Sleep-Frost
+- Sleep-Frost.
+In agricultural communities, there tends to be less work to be done during this month.
-- Melting-Frost
+- Melting-Frost.
+At this point of the year, winter starts to warm up and rivers start to flow again.
 - (Spring Equinox)
-- River-Bloom
+- River-Bloom.
+Rivers start flowing and even flooding around this
 - Song-Bloom
 - Cinder-Bloom
 - (Summer Solstice)